 District flood risk

-We commissioned consultants to undertake a Strategic Flood Risk Assessment (SFRA) for the district and the report was published in 2013.
+We commissioned consultants to undertake a Strategic Flood Risk Assessment (SFRA) for the district and the initial report was published in 2013.
 The Environment Agency supported the assessment by monitoring the methods used and checking the model results.
 The assessment is part of government policy for planning authorities contained in the National Planning Practice Guidance.
-The work was carried out jointly with the Vale of White Horse District Council and the report covers both districts.
+The work was carried out jointly with the Vale of White Horse District Council and the report covered both districts.
+It can be found in the

 We consider flood risk when preparing planning policies and direct development away from areas at highest risk of flooding as well as avoid inappropriate development in areas at some risk of flooding.